kelbyludwig/kel.bz/content/post/lll.md

 extension of Euclid's algorithm that applies to a set of `n`-vectors instead of integers.

-Personally, I don't find that explanation to be very satisfying but I can see why it could be a useful in developing understanding.
+Personally, I don't find that explanation to be satisfying but I can see why it could be a useful in developing understanding.

 ## LLL In-Relation to Gram-Schmidt

-Another algorithm that shares quite a few similarities with LLL is the [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) orthogonalization process.
+Another algorithm that is similar to LLL is the [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) orthogonalization process.
 At a high-level, Gram-Schmidt (GS) takes in an input basis for a vector space and returns an orthogonalized (i.e. all vectors in the